stevenGGG23/book_file_organizer-Finder/README.md

 It displays the sorted book list.
 Users can enter a book title to search for its position.
 The program runs in a loop until the user inputs an empty string.
-Example Output:
-yaml
-Copy
-Edit

 1 : The Catcher in the Rye
 2 : The Great Gatsby
 3 : To Kill a Mockingbird

 Enter the book title: The Great Gatsby
 The book is at location 2

 Enter the book title: Moby Dick
 The book is not in the collection.